ahridesu/docusaurus-cv/my-website/src/pages/index.md

     width="250" />
   <div class="avatar__intro">
     <h1>Ariana Gonçalves </h1>
     <medium class="avatar__subtitle">I’m a Computer Engineer graduated at the University of Aveiro with a Bachelor’s degree in Computer Engineering and Informatics.
 Within it I acquired various skills and expanded my knowledge in a wide variety of technological areas.
 Among these skills are a set of programming languages and practical applications, both in low level and in high level, as well as experience working as a Full Stack developer for paid projects for the University and its associates.
-I’m interested in further expanding my abilities by progressing into a Cybersecurity Master’s degree.
 My various works can be found in my GitHub profile.</medium>
   </div>
 </div>